kchen0x/awesome-tools/README.md

 - [lolcat] - Rainbows and unicorns `cat`.
 - [mtr] - Combining the functionality of the `traceroute` and `ping` in a single network diagnostic tool.
 - [tig] - Ncurses-based text-mode interface for `git`.
+- [nmap] - A free and open source utility for network discovery and security auditing.

 [awesome-link]: https://github.com/sindresorhus/awesome